mvolkmann/blog/src/swift.md

 typealias Codable = Decodble & Encodable
 ```

-Instances of types that implement this protocol
+Instances of types that conform to this protocol
 can be serialized and deserialized to and from formats like JSON.

 ```swift